 3. How do you get the right meter to go with your new battery?

-If you are installing a battery, particularly if it has software which trades, then you need an interval meter, which captures the times when you sell energy back to the grid.
+If you are installing a battery, then you should install an interval meter, which captures the times when you get energy from the grid.

 Traditionally the network (the poles and wires company) installed and managed your meter.
 And if you have a basic meter then they still do.
 In the State of Victoria, these network companies were empowered to roll out interval meters to all customers.
 This has left the State in a better position to accept new technologies which rely on these meters.
 But it also caused considerable community push-back.
 To avoid the backlash, the other states are following a different approach.
 They're moving the responsibility for metering onto retailers (the ones who send you a bill), who install the meter when you ask them to do so.

 It’s up to you to get in touch with your retailer and ask for an interval meter.
 The data will be collected by a specially regulated company which is responsible for ensuring accuracy and integrity.